redwoodjs/redwood/docs/versioned_docs/version-5.0/tutorial/chapter1/second-page.md

 </TabItem>
 </Tabs>

 Great!
-Try that out in the browser and verify you can get back and forth.
+Try that out in the browser and verify that you can get back and forth.

 ![image](https://user-images.githubusercontent.com/300/145899850-2906c2e3-4ec1-4f8a-9c95-e43b0f7da73f.png)